…or, the story of a boy, a repairman, and the Truth

 For this point, see Aimee Byrd’s No Little Women: Equipping All Women in the Household of God, page 202.

-Rev. den Hollander is the pastor of Langley Canadian Reformed Church.
+Dr. William den Hollander is Professor of the New Testament at the Canadian Reformed Theological Seminary.
 This article was originally delivered as a speech at the December 8, 2017 Reformed Perspective fundraising dinner at the Aldergrove Canadian Reformed Church.